 It may seem obvious that a teacher’s resume needs contact information.
-It would surprise you how many candidates forget to include some or all of their contact information on their resume and cover letter.
-At the top of the first page of your resume, be sure to include your full name, address, phone numbers, and email address.
-Triple check this area to ensure there are no mistakes!
+It would surprise you how many candidates forget to include some of their contact information on their resume and cover letter.
+At the top of your resume’s first page, include your full name, address, phone number, and email address.
+Triple-check this area to ensure there are no mistakes!

 D: Double Check Resume Information

 It’s incredibly vital that you double-check your resume for any spelling or grammar mistakes.
-Nothing looks worse on a job application document than someone who either can’t spell or doesn’t know to use spell and grammar check.
+Nothing looks worse on a job application document than on someone who can’t spell or doesn’t know how to use spell and grammar check.
 By submitting mistake-free documents, you will let the potential employer know that you are detail-oriented and take the time to get the job done right.
 These are skills they will be looking for in their prospective candidates, regardless of the position in question.

 E: Education Listed Completely and Accurately

-If you have recently completed your education, possess a master’s degree or higher, or recently completed your teaching certification, then your education section should be placed before your work experience in your resume.
-If your degrees are unrelated to teaching, or if you have not been in school for many years, then you can place your work experience before your education.
+Suppose you have recently completed your education, possess a master’s degree or higher, or recently completed your teaching certification.
+In that case, your education section should be placed before your work experience in your resume.
+If your degrees are unrelated to teaching or you have not been in school for many years, you can place your work experience before your education.

 F: Facts Matter in Academic Resumes

-When listing your relevant education accomplishments, it is best to provide either an exact or approximate number to emphasize the impact of the achievement.
-For instance, if you have secured a grant, how much did you receive?
+When listing your relevant education accomplishments, it is best to provide either an exact or approximate number to emphasize the achievement’s impact.
+For instance, how much did you receive if you secured a grant?
 If you decreased absenteeism, by what percentage?
 I know, sometimes you don’t have numbers or percentages – that’s okay.
-Quantifying relevant achievements in your resume is one of the most valuable education resume tips we can pass on.
+Quantifying relevant achievements in your resume is one of the most valuable educational resume tips we can pass on.